hpcleuven/VscDocumentation/source/jobs/running_jobs.rst

 Running jobs in Slurm
 =====================

+VSC clusters using the Slurm job scheduler

+.. include:: clusters_slurm.rst

+.. note:: Other clusters might use the :ref:`Torque job scheduler <running jobs torque>`

 This page covers the more basic Slurm use, including starting jobs, basic job management and some templates for job scripts for various scenarios.
 It is the minimum a user should master.
 A second page describes :ref:`more advanced use of Slurm <Antwerp advanced Slurm>`.